 Your sixth graders are guaranteed to have plenty of ideas to write about using these engaging sixth grade writing prompts.

-Not only do these writing prompts for sixth graders prevent writer’s block, they help students reflect on personal experiences, sharpen writing skills, instill a love for writing, and encourage students to express their thoughts well.
+Not only do these writing prompts for sixth graders prevent writer’s block, but they also help students reflect on personal experiences, sharpen writing skills, instill a love for writing, and encourage students to express their thoughts well.

 So pencil into your lesson plan this week a few of these high-interest sixth grade writing prompts.